How to Print in Java

-1. Java print() method: Data displays in the same line using print statement in java.
+1. Java print() method: Data displays on the same line using the print statement in Java.

 Syntax: